 - A generative grammar is HOLISTIC because no element of it has any consequences independently of the whole; the entire grammar defines the whole set all at once (it is the smallest set containing everything that can be built using the formulæ), and no proper subpart of the grammar defines any element or subset of the set. - A generative grammar is NONDETERMINISTIC because at any point in a derivation there may be a choice (or multiple choices) about what could be done next.
-(In fact usually there are large numbers of such choices.) - A generative grammar operates in a RANDOM way in the sense that which string will be built on a given run through the operations cannot be foreseen, and some runs may not lead to any string at all.
-The strings in the set are not produced systematically in a fixed order, such as shortest first, or produced without repetitions.
-(Indeed, if an infinite set can be enumerated in a strict ascending order, it is decidable, hence has a recognition algorithm: see Janssen, Kok, and Meertens 1977, p.
-115. Some sets that can be generated by transformational generative grammars, however, are not decidable.) - A generative grammar is CONSTRUCTIVE in that its sole function is to supply a method for building algebraic objects to form a set the set of all objects that could in principle be built from one of the initially given strings using the operations.
+(In fact usually there are large numbers of such choices.) - A generative grammar operates in a RANDOM way in the sense that there is no way to tell which string will be built on any given run through the operations.
+The strings in the set will not be produced in a fixed order, like shortest first, or without repetitions.
+(Indeed, if an infinite set can be enumerated in a strict ascending order, it is decidable: see Janssen, Kok, and Meertens 1977, p.
+115. Some sets that can be generated by transformational generative grammars, however, are not decidable.) - A generative grammar is CONSTRUCTIVE in that its sole function is to supply a method for building algebraic objects to form a set the set of all objects that could in principle be built from one of the start strings using the operations.